wtsi-hgi/hgi-cookie-monster/README.md

 3. Build the image from this repository, using the tag `wtsi-hgi/the-monster`.

-4. Ensure your Cookie Monster `setup.conf` is specified per `setup.example`.
+4. Ensure your Cookie Monster `setup.conf` is specified per `setup.example.conf`.

 5. Ensure your iRODS environment configuration file (`~/.irods/.irodsEnv`) has Kerberos authentication disabled by